 - In some cases only a PE may attest to certain work products.

 - You may want to be a Private Practitioner (whether now or 20 years in the future).
 If so, a PE will be required to advertise or offer services to the public.

 - All things considered, having a PE may well make you stand out from those who do not.
 Obtaining your PE will give you a feeling of real accomplishment.

-What is the process for becoming a PE?
+What is the process to become a PE?